 Students who have not attended Mountwest during the past 12 months are required to apply for readmission.
-The readmission form is available from the Registrar's Office or on-line at: www.mctc.edu and must be printed, completed, and sent to the Mountwest Registrar's Office along with a copy of the student's driver's license.
-Mail the readmission form to:
+The readmission form is available from the Admission's Office or on-line at: www.mctc.edu and must be printed, completed, and sent to the Mountwest Admission's Office.

-Mountwest Community & Technical College Registrar, Office of Student Services P.O.
-Box 5500 Huntington, WV 25703
+Mountwest Community & Technical College Admission, Office of Student Services One Mountwest Way Huntington, WV 25701

 There is no fee for applying for readmission and the application is normally processed within five working days.
-However, if a student has attended another college since last attending Mountwest, the student must reapply as a transfer student as outlined in Section F.
+However, if a student has attended another college since last attending Mountwest, the student must reapply as a transfer student as outlined in Section D.